 Despite being a picky eater in many ways R has always been good at trying interesting dishes away from the home.
 Like masala dosa.

-The first time was at a street food stall where he loved it.
+The first time he tried it was at a street food stall where he loved it.

 However, the second time was in a south Indian restaurant.
 Unfortunately it was rather spicy and the family catchphrase “it’s spicing my face off!” was born.

-Masala dosa is a very popular South Indian dish.
-The dosa is a large pancake made from ground rice and lentils.
+Masala dosa is a popular South Indian dish.
+The dosa is a large crispy pancake made from ground rice and lentils.

 Making real dosa with ground lentils and rice is pretty fiddly and time consuming.